nealchester/NC-Framework/css/readme.md

 The following files are **only** used in the block editor:

-* `editor.css` formats spacing between blocks in the editor (no need to edit)
+* `editor.css` formats spacing between blocks in the editor

 The following files are **only** used on the front-end:

 * `comments.css` styles the optional comments section
 * `root.css` resets and normalizes styles across browsers
 * `menus.css` styles the complex drop-menus throughout the theme
-* `theme.css` styles everything that doesn't display in the block editor (header, footer, etc.).
+* `theme.css` styles everything that doesn't display in the block editor (header, footer, etc.)

 The following files are used on **both** the front-end and in the block editor: